MARCH IN THE GARDEN

 Weeping maples are ideal when space is limited - stunning form and colour.

 Flowering Crab Apple - they are looking stunning and covered in luscious bright red fruit.

 Magnolia - gorgeous colours and varieties to choose from.

 Good soil, feeding and watering is the key to great plants, flowers, fruit and vege production.

-Fertilise with iCan Ocean Grow fish fertiliser or the Yates range of Citrus Food, Strawberry Food and Rose Food.
+Fertilse with iCan Ocean Grow liquid fish fertiliser or the Yates range of Citrus, Strawberry and Rose Food.

 Slow release Novatec is ideal for trees, shrubs, palms, fruit and veges.

 Hygiene is important in the garden so clear away diseased leaves and prunings and sterilise secateurs, hedge trimmers etc before and after use (bleach is a good sterilant).

 Pests and Diseases - check all plants regularly for pests and disease - it's easier to deal with them early before they take hold and do too much damage.